 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
 If any components are worn, replace the complete seal; never mix old and new seal parts.
+Clean and polish the shaft sleeve.

 Replace the seal liner if worn or grooved.
 If the seal liner is replaced, a hole must be drilled in it after installation to permit the flow of lubricant from the grease cup to the seal assembly.
 Deburr the hole after drilling, and clean the seal liner.